 We were stunned by the bleak beauty of the golf course when we first found it.
 It was like something out of a dream, the kind of place you find yourself wandering through in the middle of your sleep, a place with no beginning and no end, a place out of place and out of time.

-My friend Mark and I discovered it last February when we were first beginning to conceive of our weekend trips through some of Arizona’s bleakest hinterlands as a Copper Belt Project.
+My friend and I discovered it last February when we were first beginning to conceive of our weekend trips through some of Arizona’s bleakest hinterlands as a Copper Belt Project.
 We were driving the back roads of Winkelman, one of the region’s tenuous mining towns, when we suddenly stumbled upon this surreal place.

 Fenced with chain link, literally abutting the towering toxic mound of the copper mine behind hit, this is a “country club” like no other.
 Where the green grass ends, the mountain of toxicity begins.
 Turquoise blue copper seeps into the soil, creating a spectacularly colored wall of raped earth.